ProcureEminenceMB/Udacity-Project-Artist-Booking-Site/README.md

-# Udacity-Project-Artist-Booking-Site
-Project number one in the Full Stack Web Developer Nanodegree program at Udacity.
+This is the public repository for Udacity's Full-Stack Nanodegree program.